Projects

 This game allowed young people to create their own space for the Ōtautahi Youth Hub.
 Once complete, young people can choose to send an automated screenshot to the architects as feedback.
 These responses then create a database for architects to make design decisions from.
 Interaction with the conceptual spaces can range from question prompts to changing the shape and materials.
 Because this game can be sent to individuals, it has the ability to have far greater reach and accessibility to a variety of groups.
 From a youth perspective, the gamification creates excitement for otherwise mundane activities like looking at plans and 2D images.

-This game was created in collaboration with FIELD Studio of Architecture + Urbanism and Te Ora Hou Ōtautahi and The Youth Hub Trust
+In collaboration with Field Studio of Architecture + Urbanism and Te Ora Hou Ōtautahi and The Youth Hub Trust

 (a) Rangatahi Project